 The Stampeders, a.k.a. the Stamps, won the Grey Cup, Canada's Super Bowl, while playing here in 1971, 1992, 1998, 2001 and 2008.
 (Previously, they played at Mewata Stadium, and won the 1946 Grey Cup while playing there.
 That facility was built in 1906 and demolished in 1999.)
 The stadium hosted the Grey Cup in 1975, 1993, 2000 and 2009.
 It hosted an NHL Heritage Classic between the Flames and the Canadiens in 2011, which the Flames won, 4-0.
 1817 Crowchild Trail NW at 23rd Avenue.

 * Foothills Stadium.
 Adjacent to McMahon Stadium, this 6,000-seat ballpark went up in 1966, and is the home of the University of Calgary baseball team.
 It was home to several minor league teams, including the Calgary Expos, who won Pioneer League Pennants there in 1979 and 1981.
 The Pacific Coast League's Calgary Cannons won Division titles in 1985, 1987, 1989 and 1991, but never won a Pennant.
 2255 Crowchild Trail NW.
-Banff station on light rail.
+Both stadiums can be reached via the Banff station on light rail.

 * Museums.
 Calgary's best-known museum is the Glenbow, which is both their Museum of Natural History and their Metropolitan Museum of Art.
 130 9th Avenue SE at 1st Street downtown, across from the iconic Calgary Tower.